BB31420/BinarytoPNG/README.md

 Click on "File" and select "Open Folder."
 Navigate to the folder where you have the script file (binaryimagegen.py) and your input text file (input.txt).
-Install the Python Extension (if not already installed):
+Install the Python Extension in VS code (if not already installed):

 If prompted, install the Python extension for Visual Studio Code.
 This extension provides enhanced Python support.